jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ####Store select dynamic and static metadata in separate tables

 Another option is to segregate the metadata into two groups: attributes you want to track over time, and others that you only need to store one value for, such as the most recent value.
 For example, you could define a 'user_static' table that contains fields such as 'preferredUsername', 'link', 'postedTime', 'languages', and 'twitterTimeZone'.
-Then for fields that are more likely to change you can define a 'user_activity' table that stores fields such as 'followersCount' and 'favoritesCount'.
+Then for fields that are more likely to change you can define a 'user_active' table that stores fields such as 'followersCount' and 'favoritesCount'.

 See [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/ActivityDatabases.md#dynamic-and-static-object-attributes) for two example tables for storing static and dynamic attributes separately.